 Specialist training in bringing together the science and art of osteopathy as it was originally developed by AT Still, using the key health and body’s principles in an integrative treatment known as the Body Adjustment to treat the person as a whole.

-Osteopathy is a whole body holistic integrative system of medical treatment which takes into account all influences on the body, including biopsychosocial, nutritional and environmental health.
+Osteopathy is a whole body holistic integrative system of preventative medical treatment which takes into account internal and external influences on the body, including biopsychosocial, nutritional and environmental health.